axibase/atsd-use-cases/research/analysis/treasuries-as-assets/README.md

 Source: [Department of the Treasury](https://www.treasury.gov/resource-center/data-chart-center/tic/Pages/ticsec2.aspx)

 Purchase of public debt by foreign governments has a number of effects.
-In the case of Mainland China, whose debt positions are detailed below, maintaining a position in United States public debt ensures that the dollar will hold its value relative to the Yuan, keeping Chinese imports competitive and affordable on U.S. markets.
+In the case of Mainland China, whose debt positions are detailed below, maintaining a position in United States public debt ensures that the dollar holds its value relative to the Yuan, keeping Chinese imports competitive and affordable on U.S. markets.

 **Figure 6**: Chinese Holdings of U.S. Public Debt